 Those who've made a recent excursion to Buck Island reiterate that this is the spot to snorkel, but note that the underwater coral isn't worth the hype.
 One traveler writes in to TripAdvisor: "The snorkeling was pretty good, but the coral on most of the reef is dying."

 The Buck Island Reef Monument is open every day, but closes from sunset to sunrise.
 There's no entry fee to enjoy the island, but you will have to charter a boat or visit with a tour company.
-Visit the Virgin Islands official tourism site for suggested companies and to learn more about fees, or the reef's official site to learn more about the park's rules and regulations.
+Visit the reef's official website to learn more about the park's rules and regulations.

 More Best Things To Do in U.S. Virgin Islands

 You don't have to make a special effort to visit the Virgin Islands National Park; if you're on St. John, you're probably standing right on the edge of it.
 Two-thirds of the island is parkland, and most of Love City's top attractions — Annaberg Plantation, Caneel Bay and Trunk Bay — are within its confines.
 There are numerous ways to enjoy this tropical paradise.
 Adventurous travelers should hike at least one of the 22 trails, while families will enjoy camping overnight on the beach.

 Explore More of U.S. Virgin Islands

 Zach WatsonApril 2, 2019